 "Right until the moment the song was coming out, Sabrina and I just chipped away at it," Bunetta explained.
 "That's when we really got into the weeds of it — her voice, the sections, the effects."

-For Type 3s, the final product represents them.
-Flaws in the work feel like flaws in the self.
-So they refine until refinement is impossible.
+Flaws in the work feel like flaws in the self when the work is the self.
+Achievers refine until refinement is impossible.
 But with "Man's Best Friend," something shifted.
 "I started to ask myself the question of, what does perfect mean?" she told Interview Magazine.
 That question — what does perfect mean? — is the sound of a Type 3 growing up.

 Humor as the Control Room